uofuseismo/anxcor/README.md

 from obspy.core import Stream, Trace from anxcor.core import Anxcor, AnxcorDatabase
 ```
 Anxcor needs to be provided AnxcorDatabase objects in order to access your data.
 So first, lets create one by encapsulating an obsplus wavebank.
 Our object needs to implement a get_waveforms() and a get_stations() method.
-The specifics of both are detailed in the docs.
 We'll go ahead and instantiate this class with a directory link pointing to our seismic data on file.
 If there is a ton of data in this directory, it might take awhile to instantiate properly.
 Note that Anxcor expects you, the user, to remove the response from your data as desired.
 ```python
 class WavebankWrapper(AnxcorDatabase):